Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Discussion and Conclusions

 The observed eDIG layers in NGC\,3511 and NGC\,3513 exhibit different spatial distributions.
 In NGC\,3511, the eDIG is more widespread than in NGC\,3513, with detected signals on the scale of several kiloparsecs from the galaxy center ($|R| \leq 5$ kpc).
 This is suggestive of the extensive, "classical" eDIG layers observed in galaxies like the Milky Way and the edge-on galaxy, NGC 891 \citep[e.g.,][]{Rand1996, Haffner2003}.
 In contrast, NGC\,3513 displays localized outflows that are largely confined to $|R| < 1$ kpc.
 The difference in the spatial distribution is consistent with the known diversity in extraplanar H$\alpha$ emission in nearby, edge-on galaxies, in which local patches or filaments of H$\alpha$ emission are more commonly observed than the pervasive eDIG layer observed in the Galaxy \citep[e.g.,][]{Rossa2003b}.
 Thus, the extraplanar gas properties in NGC\,3511 may more closely resemble those of the Milky Way, while those of NGC\,3513 may be more representative of nearby, low-mass galaxies.

 As this is among the first efforts to measure a projection of the vertical velocity dispersion of the eDIG \citep[see also][]{Haffner2003, Fraternali2004, Boettcher2017, Li2021}, a main goal of this paper is to study how the eDIG layer is vertically supported.
 The characteristic line widths observed in the eDIG of both NGC\,3511 and NGC\,3513 are a factor of a few larger than the thermal line widths, demonstrating that turbulent motions are dynamically important.
-Combining observational measurements with a dynamic model, we have found that in NGC\,3511, the median observed velocity dispersion suffices to produce significant scale heights ($h_{z} \approx 0.2 - 0.4$ kpc at $R = 3 - 5$ kpc; see Section~\ref{sec:model}).
+Based on the median velocity dispersion of the broad components, the turbulent pressure significantly exceeds the thermal pressure in the eDIG of both galaxies, with $P_{\text{turb}}/P_{\text{th}} \approx 5$ in NGC\,3511 and $P_{\text{turb}}/P_{\text{th}} \approx 15$ in NGC\,3513.
+We thus expect that in both galaxies, the eDIG layer will expand to a scale height that is larger than the thermal scale height, regardless of whether the gas is in dynamical equilibrium.
+We quantified the scale height under the assumption of vertical hydrostatic equilibrium in NGC\,3511, and we found that the median observed velocity dispersion suffices to produce significant values ($h_{z} \approx 0.2 - 0.4$ kpc at $R = 3 - 5$ kpc; see Section~\ref{sec:model}).
 This is somewhat smaller than the characteristic $h_{z} \approx 1$ kpc observed in extensive eDIG layers in galaxies like NGC 891 \citep[e.g.,][]{Rand1990}.
 However, due to the high inclination of NGC\,3511, the observed $\langle \sigma \rangle_{\text{Broad}}$ may be significantly smaller than the true vertical $\sigma$ if the velocity dispersion is anisotropic; thus, the scale height may be under-predicted.
 There is also evidence that magnetic field and cosmic ray pressure gradients may contribute significantly to elevating the scale height of eDIG \citep{Boettcher2016, Boettcher2019}.
 Our techniques can be applied to other galaxies and we expect more observational measurements to enable a more robust comparison to predictions from high-resolution numerical simulations \citep[e.g.,][]{Chan2022}.